Dobpbiu/secure-pin-generator/README.md

 How to run on Linux & Mac OS X:

 - download by pressing "Download Zip";
-- unzip seceure-pin-generator.zip and/or just navigate to "seceure-pin-generator" folder in terminal
+- unzip seceure-pin-generator-master.zip and/or just navigate to "seceure-pin-generator-master" folder in terminal
 - in terminal: user$ python secure-pin.py